EhteshamullHasan/Delta-Demo2/README.md

 # Delta-Demo2
-This is the demo for Git and Github.
+This is the demo for Git &amp; Github.